Omerixe/OmniRecipe-Android/README.md

 mock backend.

 1. Clone the repository
+2. Build and run the app
+3. Enjoy browsing through recipes

+If you want to run the app with the real server, you need to set up the backend as well.
+Before you run the app, you need to set it up to use the real server.

+1. In the `build.gradle.kts` file of the `app` module, change the `useMockBackend` variable to `false`.
 2. Create a `secrets.properties` file in the root directory of the project
 3. Add the following properties to the file: